shaibird/client-side-mastery/book-3-nashville-kennels/chapters/REACT_LOGOUT_NAVBAR.md

 ## Refactor NavBar Component

 When a user clicks on `logout`, we want to clear the user and direct to the home view.
 We can use react-router-dom's `history.push` method.
-Since **`<NavBar>`** is NOT part of a route, we will need to export it `withRouter`, which gives us access to the router props (history, location, and match).

 Since we are going to perform two steps, it makes sense to create a `handleLogout` method that is triggered when the logout button is clicked.